matthewmain/kiss_the_sky/README.md

 to add/ideas:

+ - to make v1.0 presentable:
+   - app name and simple logo/title with decent font
+   - at startup, provide info about how app harnesses biological evolution via plant competition for height/light.
+   - allow users to choose 1) "tiny white flower" or 2) "random garden" to "see what happens" as the years pass and the plants evolve.
+   - "Sew" button that kicks of initial falling seeds.
+   - add "year <year>, <season>" to season meter, using title font
+   - add restart button
+   - (possibly, add drawer with tree menu for each gene and current allele values for each)
  - update flowers so that all points are non-verlet, built relationally around the uppermost segment
    - add complexity to flowers by adding radial symmetry, variable petal counts, petal layers, petal lengths, petal shapes, petal gradients/stripes, etc.
  - performance enhancement